adriankhwong/adriankhwong.github.io/_pages/about.md

 I spent the first 18 years in Nanaimo on Vancouver Island, Canada.
 I went to the University of British Columbia for Biomedical Engineering, while being part of a few student organizations.
 Now I live in Asia somewhere.
 I enjoy deep conversations and tasty food.

 My life has been a wonderful roller coaster ride full of ups and downs.
 With every fall, there has always been a place for me to climb back up.
 In my blog, I will share my life experiences, personal/career/leadership development, travel adventures, food recommendations/reviews, and random life tidbits.
-My mission in life is
+My personal manifesto is

 {% capture mission %}
 #### Work, volunteer, travel and eat across the globe to grow myself and people around me.